google-ai-edge/ai-edge-torch/ai_edge_torch/generative/examples/README.md

 model based on Qwen is also provided as an example.

 ## AMD-Llama-135m
 [AMD-Llama-135m](https://huggingface.co/amd/AMD-Llama-135m) is a 135M parameter model based on the Llama2 architecture and uses the same tokenizer as Llama2.
 It was trained on AMD Instinct MI250 accelerators.

+## Moonshine
+[Moonshine](https://huggingface.co/UsefulSensors/moonshine) is a sequence-to-sequence ASR model trained by Useful Sensors, capable of transcribing English speech audio into English text.
+The model has two variants: tiny(27M) and base(61M).

+## T5
+[T5](https://huggingface.co/docs/transformers/en/model_doc/t5) is an encoder-decoder model pre-trained on a multi-task mixture of unsupervised and supervised tasks and for which each task is converted into a text-to-text format. t5-small has 60M parameters.

 ## Overall workflow
 To support a new LLM with the Edge Generative API, we need to go through the process of model (re)authoring, checkpoint mapping/loading, model quantization (via PT2E), model conversion to flatbuffer schema, model quality evaluation, benchmarking and on-device inference pipeline authoring.